ashtontheanalyst/javascript-main/README.md

 ## Notes:
 - Anything labeled with **P-** then the name, is a project.
 Meaning that it has more than just lessons, it's an actual thing to look at.
+- Extremely similar to c/python it seems in terms of fundementals and etc.